ARM-software/CMSIS-DSP/ComputeGraph/README.md

 Since schedule tend to be bigger with cyclo static scheduling, a new code generation mode has been introduced and is enabled by default : now instead of having a sequence of function calls, the schedule is coded by an array of number and there is a switch / case to select the function to be called.

+## Dynamic Data Flow

+Versions of the compute graph corresponding to CMSIS-DSP Version >= 1.14.4 and Python wrapper version >= 1.10.0 are supporting  a new dynamic / asynchronous mode.

+ With a dynamic flow, the flow of data is potentially changing at each execution.
+The IOs can generate or consume a different amount of data at each execution of their node (including no data).

+This can be useful for sample oriented use cases where not all samples are available but a processing must nevertheless take place each time a subset of samples is available (samples could come from sensors).

+With a dynamic flow and scheduling, there is no more any way to ensure that there won't be FIFO underflow of overflow due to scheduling.
+As consequence, the nodes must be able to check for this problem and decide what to do.

+* A sink may decide to generate fake data in case of FIFO underflow
+* A source may decide to skip some data in case of FIFO overflow
+* Another node may decide to do nothing and skip the execution
+* Another node may decide to raise an error.

+With dynamic scheduling, a node must implement the function `prepareForRunning` and decide what to do.

+3 error / status codes are reserved for this.
+They are defined in the header `cg_status.h`.
+This header is not included by default, but if you define you own error codes, they should be coherent with `cg_status` and use the same values for the 3 status / error codes which are used in dynamic mode:

+* `CG_SUCCESS`  = 0 : Node can execute
+* `CG_SKIP_EXECUTION` = -5 : Node will skip the execution
+* `CG_BUFFER_ERROR` = -6 : Unrecoverable error due to FIFO underflow / overflow (only raised in pure function like CMSIS-DSP ones called directly)

+Any other returned value will stop the execution.

+The dynamic mode (also named asynchronous), is enabled with option : `asynchronous`

+The system will still compute a scheduling and FIFO sizes as if the flow was static.
+We can see the static flow as an average of the dynamic flow.
+In dynamic mode, the FIFOs may need to be bigger than the ones computed in static mode.
+The static estimation is giving a first idea of what the size of the FIFOs should be.
+The size can be increased by specifying a percent increase with option `FIFOIncrease`.

+For pure compute functions (like CMSIS-DSP ones), which are not packaged into a C++ class, there is no way to customize the decision logic in case of a problem with FIFO.
+There is a global option : `asyncDefaultSkip`.

+When `true`, a pure function that cannot run will just skip the execution.
+With `false`, the execution will stop.
+For any other decision algorithm, the pure function needs to be packaged in a C++ class.

+`Duplicate` nodes are skipping the execution in case of problems with FIFOs.
+If it is not the wanted behavior, you can either:

+* Replace the Duplicate class by a custom one by changing the class name with option `duplicateNodeClassName` on the graph.
+* Don't use the automatic duplication feature and introduce your duplicate nodes in the compute graph

+When you don't want to generate or consume data in a node, just don't call the functions `getReadBuffer` or `getWriteBuffer` for your IOs.

 ## Options

 Several options and be used to control the schedule generation.
 Some options are used by the scheduling algorithm and other options are used by the code generator:

+### Options for the graph

+#### defaultFIFOClass (default = "FIFO")

+Class used for FIFO by default.
+Can also be customized for each connection (`connect` of `connectWithDelay` call)

+#### duplicateNodeClassName(default="Duplicate")

+Prefix used to generate the duplicate node classes like `Duplicate2`, `Duplicate3` ...

 ### Options for the scheduling